-Overview of Looker connector requirements, limits, feature support, and troubleshooting
+Overview of Looker connector requirements, limits, and feature support

 This page covers the following topics about the Looker connector in Looker Studio: